MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Experiments

 \subsubsection{Dataset}

 We adopt the LaMP benchmark~\cite{lamp}, which covers seven personalized tasks, including three classification tasks—\textbf{LaMP-1} (Citation Identification, binary), \textbf{LaMP-2} (Movie Tagging, multi-class with 15 categories), and \textbf{LaMP-3} (Product Rating, ordinal from 1–5 stars)—and four text generation tasks: \textbf{LaMP-4} (News Headline Generation), \textbf{LaMP-5} (Scholarly Title Generation), \textbf{LaMP-6} (Email Subject Generation), and \textbf{LaMP-7} (Tweet Paraphrasing).
 Since LaMP-6 is not publicly available, we exclude it from our experiments.
 Following the official protocol, we adopt a time-based split, where each user’s interactions are partitioned into training, validation, and test sets by timestamp.
 This setting simulates a realistic scenario and allows us to study the effect of recency.
+To demonstrate the generalizability of our approach, we conduct additional experiments on other datasets which are detailed in Appendix \ref{sec:appendix_exp}.